Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Lower Bound Proofs With Ontology

+The structure of this computation tree can easily be enforced in \ALC using standard techniques (as we detail below).
+The difficulty is to achieve synchronization between successor configurations in the tree.
+That is, if a configuration $c$ in the computation tree is followed by another configuration $c'$, then $c'$ is actually a successor configuration of $c$ according to $M$.
+To achieve this, we first ensure that in $T_i$, for $i\leq 2^n$, the $(2^n-i)$-th cell of each configuration in the computation tree is synchronized with the $(2^n-i)$-th cell of the next configuration(s), as indicated by the dotted lines in Figure~\ref{fig:computation-tree}.
+This can be realized in \ALC using a set of concept names not in $\Sigma$.
+Then we exploit the fact that the trees $T_i$ are mutually $\ALC(\Sigma)$-bisimilar which implies that in \emph{all} $T_i$ \emph{all} cells of \emph{all} configurations are synchronized.
+In more detail, we do this by using several counters modulo $2^n$ as follows.

-The idea of the reduction is as follows.
-The ontology $\Omc$ enforces that $r(b,b)$ holds using the CI $\{b\}\sqsubseteq \exists r.\{b\}$.
-Moreover, any node distinct from $b$ with an $r$-successor lies on an infinite $r$-path $\rho$.
-Along $\rho$, a counter counts modulo $2^{n}$ using concept names not in $\Sigma$.
-Additionally, in each point of $\rho$ starts an infinite tree along role $s$ that is supposed to mimick the computation tree of $M$.
-Along this tree, two counters are maintained: \begin{itemize}
+The first counter counts modulo $2^{n}$ along the path $\rho$ using concept names not in $\Sigma$.
+As announced, each point of $\rho$ starts an infinite tree along role $s$ that is supposed to mimick the computation tree of $M$ on input $w$.
+Along this tree, two more counters are maintained: \begin{itemize}